 Repairing Ceiling Water Damage

-A water damaged ceiling needs to be repaired quickly and correctly to keep occupants safe.
-Stained or damaged materials need to be cut away and removed, and then the ceiling needs to be rebuilt and repaired.
+A water-damaged ceiling must be repaired quickly and correctly to keep occupants safe.
+Stained or damaged materials need to be removed, and the ceiling needs to be rebuilt and repaired.

-Homeowners have the option to DIY the repair or hire a professional to restore a water damaged ceiling.
+Homeowners can DIY the repair or hire a professional to restore a water-damaged ceiling.

 DIY Ceiling Water Damage Repair